-Mutual Information quantifies how often a word occurs in a bigram (the numerator) relative to how often it occurs overall in the corpus both in and out of the bigram (the denominator).
+Pointwise Mutual Information quantifies how often two words occur together in a bigram (the numerator) relative to how often they occur overall in the corpus (the denominator).
 However, there is a curious limitation to pointwise Mutual Information.
-A bigram w_1w_2 that occurs n{11} times in the corpus, and whose component words w_1 and w_2 also occur n{11} times (i.e., the only time the component words occur is together in the bigram), will result in increasingly strong measures of association as the value of n{11} decreases.
-Thus, the greatest possible pointwise Mutual Information value is attained when the frequencies of the bigram and its component words are all 1.
-This causes rankings to be dominated by very low frequency bigrams that may not be especially useful for the disambiguation process.
+A bigram w_1w_2 that occurs n{11} times in the corpus, and whose component words w_1 and w_2 only occur as a part of that bigram, will result in increasingly strong measures of association as the value of n{11} decreases.
+Thus, the maximum pointwise Mutual Information in a given corpus will be assigned to bigrams that occur one time, and whose component words never occur outside that bigram.
+These are usually not the bigrams that prove most useful for disambiguation, yet they will dominate a ranked list as determined by pointwise Mutual Information.